 Skip to main content

-BoltzPay is split into five packages with strict dependency boundaries.
+BoltzPay is split into six packages with strict dependency boundaries.
 Dependencies flow inward: outer packages depend on inner ones, never the reverse.
 The core domain has zero external dependencies.

 Package Dependency Graph